azkiflay/mininet/README.md

   sudo dhclient eth1 # Run DHCP for eth1 interface
   ifconfig eth1 # See and note the IP address for eth1.
   ```
   Note the IP address obtained from **ifconfig** because it will be used for remote login to your Mininet VM.
-On my local machine where I am writing this tutorial, the IP address is **192.168.0.8**.
+The computer where this tutorial is been created has an IP address of **192.168.0.8**.
+Therefore, that IP will be used for connecting to Mininet using ssh.
 5. On your loacl machine, use **ssh** to remotely access the Mininet VM.
   ```bash
   ssh -X mininet@192.168.0.8